-Similar to how you’d break an email up into a modular template, the purpose of your audit is to figure out which components are common across emails (or are unique and need to be accounted for) so you know what you actually have to build and the standards you need to write for using those components.
+Similar to how you’d break an email up into a modular template, the purpose of your audit is to figure out which components are common across emails (or are unique and need to be accounted for).
+This helps you know what you actually need to build and the standards you need to write for using those components.

 Spreadsheets are very useful for conducting audits.
-Open one up, and start documenting every email you send, different types of content, images, buttons, headers, footers, disclaimers, etc.
+Open one up, and start documenting the details of every email you send, like different types of content, images, buttons, headers, footers, and disclaimers.

 And be sure to include example screenshots or links to live emails wherever possible.
 These will act as a good reference point when it comes to actually building your components.